-Cable television, the internet, and social media sites like Pinterest have changed the way that people view home improvements.
+Cable television, the internet, and social media sites like Pinterest have changed the way people view home improvements.
 Most of them are good; it’s now easier than ever to get inspiration and ideas for things you can do to improve your own home.
-Unfortunately, there is a downside to this recent publicizing of home improvements as well – the fantasy image, and the unrealistic expectations that give to homeowners when it’s time to start their own projects.
+Unfortunately, there is also a downside to this recent trend – the fantasy image, and the unrealistic expectations it gives to homeowners when it’s time to start their own projects.

 What You See versus What’s Behind the Scenes

 The biggest problem with things like HGTV or home improvement blogs is that they tend to show only the pretty side of the project.
 You might get a vision of a designer sketching on a pad of paper while she enthusiastically determines what color or size of furnishings will fit into the newly finished room.
 Or you might see the entire project go from conception to implementation in just a few weeks.

 Unfortunately, there’s a lot you don't see as well, and this lack of understanding can lead you into trouble when the time comes to undergo your home improvement project.
 The reasons for this are myriad – maybe there are time constraints on the show, and they only want to show you the best parts of the project, or perhaps the blog is interested just in inspiring you, not showing you the whole process.
 Whatever the case, if you only pay attention to these venues, you’re missing out on some much bigger details.

 One of the things you probably aren’t aware of is the lead time.
 This is the time it takes from when you purchase an item such as tile or wood flooring to when it arrives at your home.
 Lead times can vary, and in some cases it can take up to 4 months for something to arrive.

 Those lead times are already factored into the show, having been planned out way before filming ever started.
 So when you see a custom kitchen come together in a week, you aren’t seeing the weeks of waiting that went in first.